 L to R:

 Three more beards.
-Pete Dixon, Ed & Ghislaine Nankivell, Andy Stevens, Simon Wood, and a clean-shaven Dennis Sparrow.
+Pete Dixon, Edmund & Ghislaine Nankivell, Andy Stevens, Simon Wood, and a clean-shaven Dennis Sparrow.

-On Thursday morning (June 15th) when I awoke and looked out of my hotel window, it was as if the pixies had visited us!
+On Thursday morning (June 15th) when Edmund awoke and looked out of his hotel window, it was as if the pixies had visited us!
 There was a large banner stretched right across the front of the hotel proclaiming the Jupiter 50th Anniversary tour to Le Mans!
 Later, when the 25 Jupiters in the underground car-park fired up their engines, the place was filled with the glorious rumble of exhaust note that only Jupiters can produce.
 A few of us visited the nearby Canadian memorial to those who fell at Vimy Ridge.
-Most decided to visit Monet's garden at Girverny on the 200+ miles run down to Chartres.
+Most decided to visit the Monet Garden at Girverny on the 200+ miles run down to Chartres.
 The sun came out and it got hotter...and hotter...and hotter!

 On Friday June 16th we were joined at Le Mans by the third group, the campers.
 One of the camping group - Mike Allfrey - has this to say about the crossing from Portsmouth "The huge concrete paved assembly apron was a smorgasbord of British sports cars.
 There were about 20 vintage Bentleys celebrating their 70th anniversary of their last win at Le Mans.
 There was a host of Morgans, Jaguars, Healeys, MGs, all types of Lotuses and their derivatives, and TVRs were in abundance.
 There were four other Jupiters besides mine.
 It was a very social evening as we waited for the 22:15hrs sailing time.
 Our P&O ferry had a very special load this trip!!".

-An all-time world record total of 40 Jupiters appeared at the Novotel Le Mans Est for the pre-race get-together.
-The 10-car display outside the ACO club-house and the 2-car display inside which included the 1951 race car HAK 366 (see photo below) created a sensational amount of interest.
+An all-time world record total of 40 Jupiters appeared at the Novotel Le Mans Est Hotel for the pre-race get-together.
+The 10-car display outside the ACO club-house and the 2-car display inside which included the 1951 race Jupiter HAK 366 (see photo below) created a sensational amount of interest.

 |This photo shows on the left Gordon Wilkins, who at 87 is